-Most of us know that it’s important to see a doctor for an annual checkup.
+Most of us know that it’s important to see a doctor for an annual checkup – though, that may have been delayed or fallen by the wayside during an unprecedented last year.
 During your working years, that annual checkup typically means a full physical.
-But once you become eligible for Medicare, you’ll likely start hearing about something called an Annual Wellness Visit.
+But once you become eligible for Medicare, you’ll likely start hearing about something called an annual wellness visit.

-Unlike a standard head-to-toe physical, an Annual Wellness Visit is primarily focused on preventive care, health screenings and wellness planning.
-It gives you an opportunity to have a conversation with your doctor about your health status and goals and then create a long-term plan to help you meet those goals and maximize your well-being.
+Unlike a standard head-to-toe physical, an annual wellness visit is primarily focused on preventive care, health screenings and wellness planning.
+It gives you an opportunity to have a conversation with your doctor about your health status and goals – then create a long-term plan to help you meet those goals and maximize your well-being.

 While Original Medicare doesn’t cover an annual physical, some Medicare Advantage plans do.
-Everyone enrolled in Original Medicare and Medicare Advantage, though, is eligible for an Annual Wellness Visit at no additional cost to you.
-If your Medicare Advantage plan includes coverage for an annual comprehensive physical exam, ask your provider if the Annual Wellness Visit and the physical can be scheduled during the same visit.
+However, everyone enrolled in Original Medicare or Medicare Advantage is eligible for an annual wellness visit at no additional cost.
+If your Medicare Advantage plan includes coverage for an annual comprehensive physical exam, ask your provider if the annual wellness visit and the physical can be scheduled during the same visit.

-The misconception that the Annual Wellness Visit is the same as a physical could be part of the reason why so few Medicare enrollees take advantage of the benefit – only about 16 percent of beneficiaries enrolled in Original Medicare attended a wellness visit.
+The misconception that the annual wellness visit is the same as a physical could be part of the reason why so few Medicare enrollees take advantage of the benefit – only about 23% of beneficiaries enrolled in Original Medicare attended a wellness visit.

-Your primary care professional will review your relevant medical history, including major illnesses, surgeries, your current medical condition and medications you’re taking.
+Your primary care physician will review your relevant medical history, including major illnesses, surgeries, your current medical condition and medications you’re taking.

 Your doctor’s office may send you a form ahead of your appointment that includes a list of questions.
 Filling out this form in advance can ensure your doctor has a thorough understanding of your health history and also remind you of any questions you might want to raise at the appointment.